Tearjerker: Batman: Arkham City

 - Heck, the music alone is enough to make you weep.
 The name of the song in the soundtrack?
 Four words: It's.
 Not.
 Even.
 Breakfast.
 The song starts seemingly normal and dependent, but then shock starts coming in at around the 1:20 mark.
 Over a minute of unease starts settling in, and then, at around the 2:35 mark, the waterworks start on emotionally.
 Truly a Crowning Music of Sadness.
 Give it a listen.

-- Knowing that this is the last time Hamill would voice the Joker, "Only You (And You Alone)" feels as much like Hamill singing his farewell to his fans as it does Joker singing to Batman.
+- Knowing that this would be the last time Hamill would voice the Joker (until Batman: Arkham Knight, that is), "Only You (And You Alone)" feels as much like Hamill singing his farewell to his fans as it does Joker singing to Batman.
 It's a beautiful send off for this era of the Joker.

 - It's meant to be a victory for the player... but why does it hurt so much?